Brazil-0034/Spigot-MTD/README.md

 ## Known Issues

- - The Spigot API has many methods written not to be thread-safe.
-This can lead to unpredictable behavior, leakage, and missing pastes.
- Thankfully, the server console will report these clearly.
- - Saves do not overwrite, instead, they mesh together.
-This is intentional.
+ - Saves do overwrite, but in process, they mesh together.
+(This is intentional)
- - MTDs in the latest patch now format as `Type,x1,x2,x3,Blockdata` and use blockdata provided by Spigot API - meaning, entities and status effects will not save.
+ - MTDs now format as `Type,x1,x2,x3,Blockdata` and use blockdata provided by Spigot API - meaning, entities and status effects will not save.